 If you believe that your job is in jeopardy, start looking for a new position or consider starting an online business!
 Be proactive!

 2. Start your emergency fund today.
 Create a “cushion” for unplanned events that may happen in your life.
-Start Today and If you already have one, ask yourself if it’s adequate.
+Start Today, do not waste any more time, and if you already have one, ask yourself if it’s adequate.

 3. Lack of self-control.
 Our society has been conditioned and tends to be a little self-indulgent (an “instant microwave lifestyle”—we want things to happen now) and lacking in discipline.
 These have largely been responsible for the high levels of personal debt.
-How many items have you purchased in a moment of weakness and never used the item or taken the time to enjoy it?
+How many items have you purchased in a moment of weakness and never used or taken the time to enjoy them?

 Before making a significant purchase, ask yourself if it’s something you need or truly want.
 If it’s merely something you want, ask yourself if it’s something you would really enjoy owning.
-Will you use it, do you really need it and will it add value to your life?
+Will you use it, do you really need it now, and will it add value to your life?
+As the wise sage said, sleep on it, if you still feel good the day after, then by all means go after it, if not, then let it go.

 Put off significant purchases for a couple of weeks and see if the level of enthusiasm for purchasing still remains.
 Do you have any use for it that will assist you in adding value to your life?

-Create a budget that supports your financial goals.
+Create a budget—I call it a Preferential Financial Lifestyle Planner—that supports your financial dreams, lifestyle, and goals.
 Develop habits that support your budget.
 Regularly review your progress toward your goals and your adherence to your spending plan.
-When it comes time to make major financial decisions, like purchasing an expensive item, ask yourself if this purchase supports your financial goals.
+When it comes time to make major financial decisions, like purchasing an expensive item, ask yourself if this purchase supports and is in line with your financial plans and goals.

 5. Excessive or unwise use of credit.
-Human beings all have their own ways of self-soothing when in deep pain or their self-esteem is at its lowest.
+Human beings all have their own ways of self-soothing when in deep pain or when their self-esteem is at its lowest.
 Some people overeat or drink.
-Others find healthier ways to cope, like exercising.
+Others find healthier ways to cope, like exercising or meditating.
 One of the most damaging ways to make yourself feel better is by shopping—retail therapy.
-It becomes very easy to use a credit card to temporarily improve your mood by buying something that has caught your eye and you do not really need at the time.
+It becomes very easy to use a credit card to temporarily improve your mood and “feel good” by buying something that has caught your eye and that you do not really need at the time.

-But the long-term pain of excessive debt (the price you pay) ultimately replaces that temporary boost.
-As much as it is so easy to swipe or tap that card, guess what, it is that much more challenging to get rid of a debt burden.
+But the long-term pain of excessive debt (the ultimate price you pay) replaces that temporary boost.
+As much as it is so easy to swipe or tap that card, guess what, It is even more challenging to get rid of a debt burden.

 6. Divorce.
-Not only can you lose half or in some cases all of your possessions and your net worth, but you might also be paying your ex-spouse for years to come.
-You’re also likely to be stuck with a big attorney bill.
+Not only can you lose half or, in some cases, all of your possessions, your net worth, and not to mention your relationships with loved ones, but you might also be paying your ex-spouse for years to come.
+You’re also mostly likely to be stuck with a big attorney’s bill.

 Be careful before jumping into a marriage.
-Once conflict begins, seek out professional counseling.
+Once conflict begins, seek out professional counseling immediately.
 Consider if your situation warrants a pre-nuptial agreement.

 Conclusion